Amsterdam Sloterdijk station

 Amsterdam Sloterdijk is a major railway junction to the west of Amsterdam Centraal station.
 It is at a rail-rail crossing, with an additional chord (Hemboog).
 It is on the railway line from Amsterdam Centraal to Haarlem and the last station before the junction where the line Amsterdam Centraal-Zaandam diverges from it and on the crossing west branch of the Amsterdam–Schiphol railway line between Schiphol and Amsterdam Centraal.

 The Hemboog chord connects the crossing lines, providing a direct connection between Schiphol and Zaandam.
 There are platforms at both crossing lines and at the Hemboog; for the latter there is a separate entrance on another side of the station square.

 NS Amsterdam Sloterdijk station has an OV-Fiets point where you can rent a bicycle.

-Two lines of the Amsterdam Metrostop at Slderdijk: 50 and 51.
+Two lines of the Amsterdam Metro stop at Sloterdijk: 50 and 51.
 The metro platform is located above ground and accessible through the station's mail hall.

 The station also serves as an international bus terminal.
 Multiple lines of the international bus operator Flixbus stop at the lower ground level at the back of the Amsterdam Sloterdijk station building.